Mother, 1-year-old son killed in Alaska polar bear attack

 “It's very, very sad for Saint Michael right now, and Wales,” said Virginia Washington, the Saint Michael city administrator.
 She said Myomick split time between the two communities.

-"I would have been walking around the community of Wales probably without any (bear) deterrents because it's historically the time of year that's safe," said York, who has decades of experience studying polar bears.
-"You don't expect to run into bears because they'd be out on the sea ice hunting seals and doing their thing."

-Poor weather and a lack of runway lights at the Wales gravel air strip prevented troopers and wildlife officials from making it to Wales on Tuesday after the polar bear attack.
-Attempts were being made again Wednesday.
+Poor weather and no runway lights at the Wales gravel air strip prevented troopers and wildlife officials from traveling there Tuesday to investigate the attack, but they made it Wednesday.
+The investigation showed Myomick and Ongtowasruk were walking between the school and a clinic when the bear attacked them, according to a statement from the state troopers.

+The remains of the mother and son were transported to the State Medical Examiner’s Office for autopsy, troopers added.

-When asked to describe the mood in Wales on Wednesday, Dawn Hendrickson, the school principal, called it "traumatic."
-Classes were cancelled a day after the fatal attack.
-"The students are with their families," Hendrickson said.
-Counselors were being made available to students.
+When asked to describe the mood in Wales on Wednesday, Hendrickson, the school principal, called it “traumatic.”
+Classes were canceled, and counselors were being made available.

+She said there have been no announcements for memorials for the two victims yet.
+“We are still in the beginning phase," said Hendrickson, who spoke to the AP earlier in the day but didn't detail the polar bear attempting to breach the school.

-It's unclear if this attack was related to climate change, but it's consistent with what is expected as the Arctic continues to warm four times faster than the rest of the Earth, changing the ecosystem in ways that are still not fully understood, York said.
+It's unclear if the attack was related to climate change, but it's consistent with what is expected as the Arctic continues to warm, changing the ecosystem in ways that are still not fully understood, York said.

-However, this particular bear is a member of a population that is doing fairly well, said Andrew Derocher, a professor of biological sciences at University of Alberta and an expert on polar bears.
+However, this particular bear was a member of a population that is doing fairly well, said Andrew Derocher, a professor of biological sciences at the University of Alberta and an expert on polar bears.

 Polar bears are the largest bear species, according to the U.S. Fish and Wildlife Service.
-Males can weigh more than 1,700 pounds, but typically weigh 600 to 1,200 pounds and reach up to 10 feet in length.
-Females weigh 400 to 700 pounds.
+Males can weigh more than 1,700 pounds (771 kilograms), but typically weigh 600 to 1,200 pounds (272–544 kilograms) and reach up to 10 feet (3 meters) in length.
+Females weigh 400 to 700 pounds (181-318 kilograms).
 Polar bears generally feed on seals but also prey on walruses and beluga whales.

 Polar bears were listed as a threatened species under the Endangered Species Act in 2008.
 They are also protected under the Marine Mammal Protection Act.
 Both laws prohibit harming the animals without authorization, unless necessary for human safety.

 Polar bears are at the top of the food chain, and see humans as a food source, York said.
-Fatal polar bear encounters usually involve male bears who are hungry all the time, or older bears who are injured or ill and having difficulty getting enough calories, he wrote in a report.
+Fatal polar bear encounters usually involve young bears, usually males, who are hungry all the time, or older bears who are injured or ill and having difficulty getting enough calories.

 “Both of those bear types are more likely to take risks, like we saw here in Wales,” York said.

-Note: This article has been updated to correct York's statement that bears in Wales are expected from December through May, not July through November.